 The Qlik Sense trust zone is based on Transport Layer Security (TLS) with mutual authentication between the internal services.

 To establish TLS with mutual authentication every service needs three certificates and two private keys:

 The root certificate is used for verifying the certificate sent by the service you want to talk to.

 Windows certificate store location: Local Computer > Trusted Root Certification Authority.

 Service certificate and service private key

-The service certificate and service private key are used for server authentication when your service acts as a server, that is, when another service calls an
+The service certificate and service private key are used for server authentication when your service acts as a server, that is, when another service calls an API in your service.

 Windows certificate store location: Local Computer > Personal > Certificates.

 The client certificate and client private key are used for client authentication when your service acts as a client, that is, when your service calls an API in another service.